 Do you have tree guards and stakes available for sale?

-The Tree Scheme stocks hardwood stakes and 450mm corflute guards – the most durable and effective protection from kangaroos and rabbits.
+We stock hardwood stakes and 450mm corflute guards – the most durable and effective protection from kangaroos and rabbits.
 They are also excellent for re-use in subsequent plantings and can last up to three years in the field.
 We sell them in bundles of 100 stakes and guards which are available for pick up from our Westwood Nursery (April-September).
 Bundles can be ordered through the Tree Scheme order form or by contacting us on 08 8406 0500 - please call us to check stock availability and to nominate a collection time.

 Is there a special tree for stock feed?